 For More Information.
-We recognize that you may have questions not addressed in this letter.
-If you have additional questions, please contact 1-XXX-XXXX, Monday through Friday, 9:00 a.m. to 6:30 p.m., Eastern Time, excluding certain national U.S. holidays.

-We take the privacy and security of the personal information in our care seriously, and sincerely regret any inconvenience or concern this incident may cause you.
+We understand that you may have questions about this incident that are not addressed in this letter.
+If you have additional questions, please call the dedicated assistance line at 1-???-????, Monday through Friday from 8:00 a.m. to 5:30 p.m.
+Central Time excluding major U.S. holidays.
+Please have your membership number ready.
+Again, we take the privacy and security of personal information in our care seriously, and sincerely regret any inconvenience or concern this incident may cause you.